jblotus/explosivewebsprogramming/source/_posts/2011-08-17-adding-a-session-flash-message-to-your-site-in-lithium-php.md

 <p>
   This should be all you need to get started with session-based flash messages for your Lithium PHP Framework powered website.
 You can of course customize the appearance and behavior of your messages to suit your specific app.
 Let me know in the comments if I missed anything!
-Remember to do are return when calling any redirects since it Lithium won&#8217;t stop the method on it&#8217;s own.
+Remember to do are return when calling any redirects since it Lithium won't stop the method on it's own.
 </p>

  [1]: http://lithify.me/ "Lithium PHP Framework Homepage"